-Stable, affordable housing is a key determinant of heath.
-The house and neighborhood where on grows up impacts the heath and longevity of one's life.
+Stable, affordable housing is a key determinant of health.
+The house and neighborhood where one grows up impacts the health and longevity of one's life.

 Neighborhood revitalization recognizes the holistic nature of neighborhood priorities to create change across multiple sectors.
 In order to create change that leads to the an improved quality of life, Habitat created the Quality of Life Framework.
 Based on learning from Habitat affiliates and other community development experts, the Quality of Life Framework was developed to serve as a customizable and comprehensive approach to understand how the ultimate goal, an improved quality of life, can be achieved in a neighborhood.
 The Quality of Life Framework is Habitat’s hypothesis on how systemic and sustainable change happens in a neighborhood.